Supply Chain Research & Engineering

 The Solow Paradox is not a failure of technology — it's a failure of the instrument.
 This paper demonstrates that the System of National Accounts falls into a "Zero-Price Trap" in the digital economy, where technological efficiency drives marginal prices toward zero, causing recorded GDP to contract even as aggregate utility expands.
 With the rapid scaling of AI, this measurement gap is widening at an unprecedented rate.
 We construct the Equivalent Service Model and propose a Digital Solvency Ratio to correct the denominator error in sovereign debt analysis.

-Industry Publications
+Publications

 SAPTips Journal